Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 * First pick the Azure Subscription Id within which you will create the resources.

 * Either pick or create a resource group.
-[It would be better to have all the accelerator resources within the same resource group so we suggest you create a new resource group].
+[It would be better to have all the Batch Ingestion Client resources within the same resource group so we suggest you create a new resource group].

 * Pick a region [May be the same region as your Azure Speech key].